MissDinosaur/restaurant_data_pipeline/README.md

    ```
    The command above will trigger nodes of ingestion, transformation, analytics, and reporting sequentially.
 And finally, you will get two csv files, namely avg_score_per_order.csv and tickets_per_order.csv in folder /data/04_reporting/.

-   avg_score_per_order.csv tells us the Average sentiment score in each order while tickets_per_order.csv give us the information about the Number of tickets for each order.
+   avg_score_per_order.csv tells us the average sentiment score in each order while tickets_per_order.csv give us the information about the number of tickets for each order.

    But if you only want trigger one or two of these nodes, instead of the whole piepline, you can run the commands shown as below.
    ```bash